REMEDY : BNSSG referral pathways & Joint Formulary

 Home > Adults > Endocrinology >

-Thyroid disease and pregnancy
+Thyroid Disease and pregnancy

-Checked: 12-11-2023 by Vicky Ryan Next Review: 12-11-2024
+Checked: 13-12-2024 by Vicky Ryan Next Review: 13-12-2026

-Patients without known thyroid disease prior to pregnancy
+Patients without pre-existing thyroid disease

-There is no national screening programme for thyroid disease in pregnancy.
-Consider screening for thyroid disease (TSH) in those in a high risk group who are planning a pregnancy.
-High risk groups include:
+However, it is advisable to consider screening for thyroid disease (TSH) in those in a high-risk group who are planning a pregnancy.

 • Previous positive TPO antibodies